 Exploring the Impact of Process-genre Approach on Learners’ Academic Writing and Higher Order Thinking Skills

-Findings and Value Added: The results have found that process-genre approach had a substantial positive effect on scholarly writing and student HOTs.
+Results and Implications.
+The results have found that process-genre approach had a substantial positive effect on scholarly writing and student HOTs.
 Besides, thematic research also reveals that there are favorable views and expectations of students regarding the influence of the process-genre approach towards academic writing and student HOTs.
 This finding is iexpected to enrich knowledge about how students could enhance their writing ability and HOTs by using process-genre approach.

 Copyright (c) 2022 National Research University Higher School of Economics